-We also demonstrated that whereas migrant community percentage increases, haemosporidian prevalence reduces, indicating migrant birds presence can decrease parasite prevalence in bird community.
+We also demonstrated that whereas migrant community percentage increases, haemosporidian prevalence reduces, indicating presence of migrant birds can decrease parasite prevalence in bird community.
 In fact, migration allows species to escape environments with higher risks of infection, decreases infection levels and could favor the evolution of less-virulent pathogens (Altizer et al. 2011).
 These facts could lead to reduced haemosporidian prevalence in localities with higher proportion of migrant birds since long-distance migratory behavior can remove infected specimens from bird community as diseased animals are less likely to migrate because of the physiological requirements of migration and pathogens disease (Bradley and Altizer 2005, Altizer et al. 2011).
 However, Hahn et al. 2018 experimentally verified that haemosporidian low intensity infections do not affect bird capacity of migration, thus, most infected birds could still migrate and potentially spread their parasites into new areas.
 Meanwhile, the fact migration filters highly and moderately infected birds, which are the most likely to infect new vectors (Pigeault et al. 2015), allows community prevalence persists reduced.
 Certainly, further research should be performed to confirm the importance of migration behavior in mitigating haemosporidian community prevalence.

-Thus, despite the fact previous research documented small influence of bird migration in parasite dispersal between Europe and Africa (Hellgren et al. 2007) or North America and Caribbean (Soares et al. 2019), we demonstrated that South America migrants can play an important role in parasite dispersal and, consequently, in their evolution and diversity.
+Thus, despite the fact previous work documented small influence of bird migration in parasite dispersal between Europe and Africa (Hellgren et al. 2007) or North America and Caribbean (Soares et al. 2019), we demonstrated that South America migrants can play an important role in parasite dispersal and, consequently, in their evolution and diversity.
 Nevertheless, as observed by Ricklefs et al. 2017, most lineages are not shared by resident and migrants species, indeed, most of our parasite lineages were observed only in resident birds, demonstrating resident host species holds the greatest parasite richness in our study system.
 We also demonstrated that, despite the fact migrants can carry haemosporidian to new localities, migration may do not affect parasite richness.
 In addition, migrants appear to possess a certain “protector effect” for bird communities in our study as their presence seems to be related to reduced community prevalence.
 Indeed, we presented a new analyses approach to compare pathogens distribution, beyond that, our analyses demonstrate migrants carry haemosporidian and possibly other pathogens thought their routes raising pathogens spread.

 Funding